 Each draft feels very different.
 It’s important to practice all three drafts and identify which draft stage you’re in as you write.
 Otherwise, you’ll have a hard time establishing a regular routine.

 It’s time to pitch!
 I like to include everything an editor or gatekeeper might need or want in order to publish the article immediately.
-This cuts down on back-and-forth emails, which can actually be the difference between your article getting published or getting lost in the mix.
+Remember: They told you they needed these items on the "write for us" page.

-Include the following information:
+Consider including the following information:

+- Past published writing samples.
 If you have past samples of published work, throw in a humble brag.
 This lets the editor know before they click to read your draft that your writing has been published before by other editors.

-The few articles you pitch will take some practice.
-But over time, as you become accustomed to every step of the process, you’ll find yourself writing more, pursuing big outlets, and securing name recognition that can build up your brand over and over again.
+The first few articles you pitch will take some practice.
+But over time, as you become accustomed to every step of the process, you’ll find yourself writing more, pursuing big outlets, and securing name recognition that can build up your brand over and over again. 🙌🏽